You’re in the right place if you want to learn how to be a good investor; this detailed guide contains habits that will set you up for success.

 How did Warren Buffet build his wealth?

-He bought three shares of oil company, Cities Service (which concentrate on public utilities like natural gas, electricity) at about $38 per share and then quickly sold them at $40 each with a profit of $2 per share.
+He bought three shares of the oil company, Cities Service (which concentrates on public utilities like natural gas, and electricity) at about $38 per share and then quickly sold them at $40 each with a profit of $2 per share.
 “But he learned an important lesson about patience when the price later shot up to $200 per share.
-Now, Buffett’s advice to investors is “don’t watch the market closely.””
+Now, Buffett’s advice to investors is “don’t watch the market closely.”
+Else, you’d make emotional investing decisions.

 From childhood hustles to investment guru